Stealth385/satisfactory-plans/README.md

 Purposes:

-* doubler: "convert" all Poor nodes to Normal
+* doubler: "convert" Poor node to Normal
-* tripler: "convert" all Poor nodes to Normal and have 300 U spare for non-power usage
+* tripler: "convert" Poor node to Normal and have 300 U spare for non-power usage
+* plusser: "convert" Normal node to have 300 U spare for non-power usage

 |Recipe|Input|Output|
 |------|-----|------|